laurensdewaele/xkcd/readme.md

 ## Issues

+### Comics

+Comics no. 1608 and 1663 have been omitted.
+They are interactive comics.

+### Styling

-Styling the slider is not trivial in webkit.
+Styling the slider is non-trivial in webkit.
 This is due to conflicting css properties.
 For a vertical slider we need: